Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Superradiance and self-interacting bosons

 By energy and angular momentum conservation, the exponentially growing quasi-bound state extracts energy and angular momentum from the BH.
 The BH spin is primarily lost due to angular momentum extraction, with the mass extraction a factor of $\alpha/l$ subdominant.
 Because astrophysical BHs have high angular momenta

 it takes roughly $\log(J/(m\hbar))\sim180$ e-folds of superradiant growth to backreact on the spacetime.
 As a result, in the steady-state configuration, the BH will have been spun down by an $\mathcal{O}(1)$ fraction, and the cloud will have a high occupation number $\sim \mathcal{O}(J/\hbar)$.
+This is seen in the upper panels of Figure~\ref{fig:Combined Regimes} at a time of $\sim 10^{0}$ yr.
 To leading order in $\alpha$, the final BH spin after saturation of the 211 level is $\chi\approx \chi_i-4\alpha/(1+4\alpha^2)$, where $\chi_i$ is the initial spin of the BH.
 The energy density stored in a cloud around a stellar-mass BH can be as large as that of a white dwarf, $\sim 10^9$~kg/m$^3$, so any pre-existing scalar abundance in the neighborhood of the BH does not appreciably change either the final occupation number or the required e-folding time.

 The bosonic cloud has an oscillating quadrupole moment, which sources gravitational radiation.
 The emission occurs at an angular frequency of $\sim 2m_bc^2/\hbar$, which can heuristically be thought of as boson annihilations.
-Because of the non-relativistic nature of the hydrogenic-like clouds, GW power $P$ is a steep function of $\alpha$, $P\propto GN^2 m_b^4\alpha^{4l+16}\hbar^2c^3$, where $N$ is the occupation number of the cloud.
+Because of the non-relativistic nature of the hydrogenic-like clouds, GW power $P$ is a steep function of $\alpha$, $P\propto GN^2 m_b^4\alpha^{4l+16}\hbar^2c^3$, where $N$ is the occupation number of the cloud~\cite{Yoshino2014}.
 Nevertheless, the decay timescale can be short compared to astrophysical timescales for stellar-mass BHs, which manifests as cloud depletion over time.

 The next level to grow will reach its maximum occupation after $\sim 180$ e-folds of its superradiant growth.
-As the BH is spun down to an even smaller spin, the previous level becomes unstable and gets re-absorbed.
+As the BH is spun down to an even smaller spin, the previous level becomes unstable to decay and gets re-absorbed.
+This is seen in the upper panels of Figure~\ref{fig:Combined Regimes} at a time of $\sim 10^{8}$ yr.
 Because of the hierarchy of superradiant timescales, the previous level has been depleted appreciably due to GW emission when it falls back into the BH.
 The angular momentum of the black hole continues to decrease and the mass can temporarily increase as the now unstable level gets absorbed.
 Thus the evolution proceeds in the same spirit, until astrophysical timescales become relevant, such as the BH's age or accretion rate.
-A representative time evolution of the occupation numbers and BH mass and spin is shown in the upper panels of Figure~\ref{fig:Combined Regimes}.

 The gravitational regime of the mass-interaction parameter space encapsulates the interaction strengths of QCD axions with masses relevant for superradiance~\cite{Baryakhtar2021}.
 GW annihilation signatures are the loudest in this regime.